 On November 18, 2016, the AMLC filed a criminal complaint against current and former employees of the Bank in relation to the BOB Incident with the Department of Justice (DOJ).
-The AMLC alleged that Raul Victor B. Tan, Ismael S. Reyes, Brigitte R. Capiña, Nestor O. Pineda, Romualdo S. Agarrado and Angela Ruth S. Torres violated Section 4(f) of R.A.
+The AMLC alleged that respondents Raul Victor B. Tan, Ismael S. Reyes, Brigitte R. Capiña, Nestor O. Pineda, Romualdo S. Agarrado and Angela Ruth S. Torres violated Section 4(f) of R.A.
 No. 9160, as amended ("AMLA"), in connection with the BOB Incident.
 The AMLC alleged that each of the named persons performed or failed to perform an act, which facilitated the crime of money laundering, particularly the remittance and eventual withdrawal of US\$81 from certain accounts maintained at the Bank's Makati Jupiter Business Center..

-On March 27, 2017, current Bank employees Ismael S. Reyes, Brigitte R. Capiña and Romualdo S. Agarrado and former Bank employees Raul Victor B. Tan and Nestor O. Pineda filed affidavits contesting, among other things, their culpability and the existence of several required elements of the charges alleged by the AMLC.
+On March 27, 2017, respondents Tan, Reyes, Capiña and Agarrado, as well as respondent Pineda filed their affidavits contesting, among other things, their culpability and the existence of several required elements of the charges alleged by the AMLC.
 Between May and July 2017, the AMLC and the aforementioned individuals filed various affidavits and manifestations in connection with the charges.
-In a Resolution dated February 5, 2018, the newly assigned DOJ investigating prosecutor found probable cause against Raul Victor B. Tan, et al., and recommended the filing of the corresponding Information against them.
-On March 22, 2018, Raul Victor B. Tan, Ismael S. Reyes, Brigitte R. Capiña, and Romualdo S. Agarrado timely filed their Motion for Reconsideration on the aforementioned Resolution.
+In a Resolution dated February 5, 2018, the newly assigned DOJ investigating prosecutor found probable cause against respondents Tan, et al., and recommended the filing of the corresponding Information against them.
+On March 22, 2018, respondents Tan, Reyes, Capiña, and Agarrado timely filed their Motion for Reconsideration on the aforementioned Resolution.